Shinji Kaneko, Director

 Dahlia Simangan, Assistant Professor (Peace)

-Dahlia Simangan is an Assistant Professor at Hiroshima University’s Graduate School of International Development and Cooperation (IDEC).
-She is formerly a Japan Society for the Promotion of Science Postdoctoral (JSPS) Research Fellow at the United Nations University-Centre for Policy Research (UNU-CPR) in Tokyo.
+Dahlia Simangan is an Assistant Professor at Hiroshima University’s Graduate School of Humanities and Social Sciences where she teaches Global Governance and Peacebuilding Case Studies.
+She is a former JSPS Postdoctoral Research Fellow at the United Nations University in Tokyo.
 She obtained her PhD in International, Political and Strategic Studies from the Australian National University in 2017, her MA in International Relations from the International University of Japan in 2010, and her BA in Sociology from the University of the Philippines, Diliman in 2006.
 Dr. Simangan’s research interest in peace and conflict studies includes topics on peacebuilding, transitional justice, the United Nations peacekeeping operations, International Relations in the Anthropocene, and human rights issues in the Philippines.
 She has professional experience in government research, policy research and communication, and project management.